uncharted-causemos/wm-docs/docs/insights.md

     - Click :fontawesome-solid-info:{ alt="Toggle metadata" title="Toggle metadata"}.

-??? list "To access the Causemos view in which an insight was saved"
+??? list "To access the live source of an insight"

     - Click :fontawesome-solid-turn-up:{ alt="Jump to live context" title="Jump to live context"}.